 Equally problematic and a common a cause of Traction Alopecia today are hair extensions – something Ms Fowler is no stranger to wearing and was even pictured raving about on social media just four days before her transplant.
 The hairline and temple areas tend to be worst affected, though hair loss and breakage around the sites were the styles or extensions are fixed may also occur, as they bear the brunt of the tension and extra weight from these hairstyles.

 An educated guess, therefore, would suggest that overuse of hair extensions and her favoured high ponytail hairstyle may have led to Ms Fowler developing Traction Alopecia.
 It is unclear what prompted her to take the unusual and drastic step of signing up for surgery to fix her damaged hairline though, especially as there is an effective, non-surgical solution in the form of Traction Alopecia treatment.
-For Belgravia clients this involves wearing the hair naturally and loosely in order to allow the follicles to recover, whilst using topical applications of recommended formulations of high strength minoxidil to the affected areas, alongside additional hair growth boosters, until sufficient regrowth is achieved.
+For Belgravia clients this involves wearing the hair naturally and loosely in order to allow the follicles to recover, whilst using recommended treatments, alongside additional hair growth supporting products, until sufficient regrowth is achieved.